Not too shabby, 2014!

 Ignore Imposter Syndrome

 Related to the above; I, like many people, tend to feel like everyone else is qualified to be in the position they’re in, and that I’ve somehow snuck in or finagled my way to a place that I haven’t earned.
 This is stupid.
-I’ve got boatloads of experience in my field, and even where I don’t exactly know what I’m doing,5 I’ve got to remember that no one else really does, either.
+I’ve got boatloads of experience in my field, and even where I don’t exactly know what I’m doing, ((see above, re: launching a national organization.))
+I’ve got to remember that no one else really does, either.

 Get out!
 See shows, have lunch with friends, visit parts of the city that I haven’t seen before.
 Get out of the house to write, to read.
 Go for opportunities.
 Go for a walk.
 Go into a scene I haven’t explored before.
 Go for new experiences, even when they’re uncomfortable or potentially embarrassing.
 Go out on the road, go travelling, take a leap.
 Now that I don’t have the weight of my student loan dragging me back, I can do more, and I should.